Müstair

 Benedictine Convent of Saint John (Claustra benedictina da Son Jon)

-Most of the frescoes are in the conventual church and almost all of them dates back the the 9th century CE.
+Most of the frescoes are in the conventual church and almost all of them dates back the the 9th century.
 As expected all of them are discoloured and worn down.
 Whatever the state they give a glimpse of the mediaeval art during the Carolingian Renaissance period.
 Artistically we were told that the frescoes are an outstanding example of mediaeval Christian iconography, depicting scenes from the Bible, especially by default the life of Jesus (Hebrew: ישוע, Yeshua).
 Their style reflects a blend of Roman, Byzantine, and local influences, showcasing the transition from late antiquity to the mediaeval period.
 The use of vivid colours and the detailed portrayal of figures are particularly remarkable, revealing the artistic techniques and religious sensibilities of the time.
 Many of the paintings are now housed in the small museum, but during the time it was closed for renovation.

 Other frescoes.